 - The implementation of the Beijing Platform for Action (BPFA)

-- The improvement of government provision for women
+- The improvements of UK and devolved governments provision for women

-- The assessment of all policies and their impact on women and men.
+- The assessment of all UK policies and their impact on women and men.

 If you have any questions about NAWO’s work, or would like to get involved, please see opportunities with NAWO here, or email email@example.com